IMPORTANT PROGRAM UPDATE:

 To read about our temporary dining adjustments and FAQs in response to coronavirus (COVID-19), please visit our notifications page.

-Mission: By providing UGA Dining Services customers a reusable, environmentally-safe, sustainable to-go containers, UGA Dining Services is hoping to create additional value for our customers by providing a new way to get a meal at our Dining Commons while decreasing the volume of waste that currently fills our landfills.
+Mission: By providing UGA Dining Services customers a reusable, environmentally safe, sustainable to-go container, UGA Dining Services is hoping to create additional value for our customers by providing a new way to get a meal at our Dining Commons while decreasing the volume of waste that currently fills our landfills.
 The switch to reusable To-Go containers takes us one step further on our journey to going green!

 About The Box: The box is microwave and dishwasher safe and is made of 30% recycled material, there is no BPA, melamine, or heavy metals or any toxic components in the material, and the container itself is recyclable at the end of its usage.

 - To register for the program, students, faculty or staff, must visit the Auxiliary Services One-Stop-Shop on Tate Plaza or inquire with a cashier at a participating Dining Commons location.